Want to visit a tropical paradise and wondering how to go from Manila to Boracay? We can help!

 If you’re wondering how to go from Boracay Island to Manila, all you need to do is take the above transportation options in reverse.

-In terms of how far is Manila from Boracay, the distance is only 310 km, but travel times can take anywhere between 4.5 and 15 hours, depending on your chosen transport method.
-As discussed above, you can either take a flight – Manila – Boracay, Manila – Boracay ferry, or travel via RoRo.
+In terms of how far is Manila from Boracay, the distance is only 310 kilometers, but travel times can take anywhere between 4.25 and 18 hours, depending on your chosen transport method.

 The previously discussed transportation all works the same way in reverse.

 So there you have it!
-In this post, we’ve covered the different transportation from Manila to Boracay in both directions.
+In this guide, I’ve covered the different transportation from Manila to Boracay in both directions.

-The fastest and most convenient way is to take one of the flights from Manila to Boracay Island (or vice versa and hop on one of the Boracay to Manila flights.)
-As an alternative, you can also catch a Manila ferry to Boracay (Boracay to Manila ferry) or via RoRo.
+The fastest and most convenient way is to take one of the flights from Manila to Boracay Island landing at Caticlan/Boracay Airport (or vice versa and hop on one of the Boracay to Manila flights.)
+As an alternative, you can also catch a Manila ferry to Boracay (via Batangas and Caticlan) or travel on ferries and bus via RoRo.

 I hope you found this guide to how to travel from Manila and Boracay Island useful.
-You can also find all the best resorts in Boracay here, otherwise, find all Boracay guides here.
-If you need help while visiting Manila out check out our Manila itinerary.
+You can also find our full guide to how to get to Boracay here, all the best things to do in Boracay with kids here or the best resorts in Boracay here.
+Otherwise, find our full Boracay travel guide here.
+If you need help while visiting Manila out check out our Manila itinerary here.